St Kilda light rail station

-St Kilda station is a current tram stop and former railway station, located in the Melbourne suburb of St Kilda, Australia, and was the terminus of the St Kilda railway line in the Melbourne suburban rail system.
+St Kilda is a current tram stop and former railway station, located in the Melbourne suburb of St Kilda, Australia, and was the terminus of the St Kilda railway line in the Melbourne suburban rail system.
 It is one of the oldest surviving railway station buildings in Victoria.
 The building is currently used as retail premises, while the platform serves as stop 132 on tram route 96.

 History

 The line to St Kilda was built by the Melbourne and Hobson's Bay Railway Company, to serve tourists to the seaside resort, with tenders called for earthworks and buildings at St Kilda on 3 November 1856.
 The line opened on 13 May 1857.

 The station building was of restrained Italianate design, with face brickwork and stucco mouldings, and originally featured a semicircular portico on its south-western side.
 The station had a single platform, with a train shed supported by iron columns trimmed with a timber valence.
 There was a bluestone retaining wall along Canterbury Road.
 An engine depot and carriage shed were built in 1856.

 In 1859, MHBRC paid St Kilda and Brighton Railway Company £5,000 to build a loop line from St Kilda to Windsor, the line being extended to Brighton Beach by 1861, on what is now the Sandringham line.
 However, a more direct route from Windsor to the city was built 11 months later by the Melbourne and Suburban Railway Company, and the loop line was dismantled in 1867.
 In 1878, all the privately operated suburban lines were bought out by the Victorian government and included in the Victorian Railways.